 - When necessary, handle all terminations and referrals to subsequent assignments.

-Examples of Employers using Penski, Inc. "On-Trial" Services:
+Examples of Employers using Penski Staffing, A CorTech LLC Company "On-Trial" Services:

-- A Plant Manager at a local manufacturing plant calls the Ogdensburg office and lets her know that a new product line is starting out.
-He is not sure exactly how many workers he will ultimately need so places an order for four Production Operators.
-The Ogdensburg staff refer six and the Plant Manager chooses five to start on an "on-trial" basis.
+- A Plant Manager at a local manufacturing plant calls us and lets her know that a new product line is starting out.
+He is not sure exactly how many workers he will ultimately need so he places an order for four Production Operators.
+We refer six and the Plant Manager chooses five to start on an "on-trial" basis.
 He will know within the 12 week "on-trial" period if he will need five and if not will know well the four he will want to keep.

 - An engineering firm has been notified by their Account Clerk that she will moving away in several weeks.
-They email the Penski, Inc. Potsdam office to start looking.
+They email us to start looking.
 Two top candidates are referred.
 The Office Manager decides to start one on an "on-trial" placement.
 Within several weeks the Office Manager can see that the placement is learning and fitting in.
 When the full-time Account Clerk finally leaves, the replacement is fully trained and can step right into the job and is hired onto the Engineering Firm's payroll.

-- A college dining service hires all their new people through an "on-trial" placements with Penski, Inc. Workers prove their skills and reliability and are hired onto the employer's payroll and benefits program as openings occur.
+- A college dining service hires all their new people through "on-trial" placements with us.
+Workers prove their skills and reliability and are hired onto the employer's payroll and benefits program as openings occur.